USA Domestic Standard Shipping $7.99

 Nuvo - Embellishment Mousse - Lemon Sorbet - 805n

-The Nuvo Embellishment Mousse is perfect for highlighting your artwork with smooth metallic details, provided by the highly-pigmented mica powder.
+The Nuvo Embellishment Mousse is perfect for highlighting your artwork with smooth metallic details provided by the highly-pigmented mica powder and offers the following features -

 I used the Lemon Sorbet Embellishment Mousse with a stencil and got great results, but I really love the artsy look of swiping it across the paper with a blending sponge.
 I especially like that I can get smooth, shimmery results with this product instead of the chunky sand texture that comes from glitter pastes.